 Should you walk from Bondi to Coogee or Coogee to Bondi?

-A few websites suggest to start the walk at Coogee and end at Bondi.
+A few websites suggest starting the walk at Coogee and ending at Bondi.
 That’s a good suggestion because you finish at Bondi, the most iconic and biggest beach along this coastal walk.

 We also found the walk from Bondi to Coogee to be more relaxing as you tend to get away from the crowds at Bondi, and also because we were in no rush or urgency to get to Coogee.